simd-lite/simd-json/README.md

 simd-json.rs is compatible with serde and serde-json.
 The Value types provided implement serializers and deserialisers.
 In addition to that simd-json.rs implements the Deserializer for the parser so it can deserialize anything that implements the serde Deserialize trait.

-That said serde is contained in the `serde-comp` feature which is part of the default feature set, but it can be disabled.
+That said serde is contained in the `serde_impl` feature which is part of the default feature set, but it can be disabled.

 ### serializing